 Often there are exercises that parents can do with their kiddo at home.
 PTs will communicate with the parents to get this going.

-Physical therapy for kids is effect for rehabilitation from an injury, but it is equally as important for children with CP.
+Physical therapy for kids is effective for rehabilitation from an injury, and is equally as important for children with CP.

 Learn More About the Trexo Home Device

 everyday right from the comfort of your home.